apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel 'outright rejects' foreign efforts to create Palestinian state after Hamas war, Netanyahu declares**
+**2024 Daytona 500: Rain pushes race to Monday; TV channels, streaming, news, odds and more**

-You can read more about it [here](https://www.foxnews.com/politics/israel-outright-rejects-foreign-efforts-create-palestinian-state-hamas-war-netanyahu-declares).
+You can read more about it [here](https://sports.yahoo.com/2024-daytona-500-rain-pushes-race-to-monday-tv-channels-streaming-news-odds-and-more-153534250.html).

 ## Requirements
 - Python 3.8